Skip links

 Kaitlyn Quackenbush

-Kaitlyn Quackenbush’s mission is to contribute to community-led movements for a more just and equal California.
+Kaitlyn Quackenbush manages the Partnership for the Bay’s Future Fellowship, supporting the leadership development of affordable housing professionals across the Bay Area.
 Her experience includes leading policy development, building community-based programs focused on social equity, and fostering partnerships with diverse stakeholders.

-Before joining PBF, Kaitlyn was the Director of Policy and Research for Tenant Rights at Strategic Actions for a Just Economy (SAJE) and led the Los Angeles Renters’ Right to Counsel Coalition.
+Previously, Kaitlyn was the Director of Policy and Research for Tenant Rights at Strategic Actions for a Just Economy (SAJE), where she led the Los Angeles Renters’ Right to Counsel Coalition.
 She holds a Master’s in Urban and Regional Planning from UCLA and a Bachelor’s in International Development from UC Berkeley.

 What inspires you to work in leadership development?